1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Managing EoE in Children

-Regular visits with your gastroenterologist help track progress and adjust treatment.
+It is important to visit your gastroenterologist regularly to monitor the progress and modify treatment.
 You may need:

 Conclusion